Network Connections in Visual Studio Code

 - Since Chromium simply uses the OS's certificate trust infrastructure, the preferred option is to add your proxy's certificate to your OS's trust chain.
-Click here to read more about the Root Certificate Policy in Chromium.
+See the Chromium Root Certificate Policy documentation to learn more.

 - If your proxy runs in